zeropaper/web/src/pages/blog/account-recovery-password-reset-rethinking-user-accountability.md

 Username and password is a common combination used to create a credential to access computer systems.
 The combination of username, for Microsoft employees insert "user name" here, and password can either be created in part or in whole by the system admin or the user.
+Most systems authenticate credentials using the password, biometrics, or a hardware key.
+MFA is an important topic that will be addressed in the next blogpost.

 The reason for mentioning the Green Book, other than the history, is the industry's emphasis on the user's accountability as one of the fundamental